Ciubix8513/lunar-png/README.md

 # lunar-png
-A simple png loading library
+A simple png encoding and decoding library

 # Usage